emtee40/fdroid-wiki/HOWTO:-diff-&-fix-APKs-for-Reproducible-Builds.md

 [...]
 ```

-Ensure that:

-* the same commit is used for both builds;
-* the same JDK (usually that means OpenJDK 11) is used for both builds.
+Ensure that the same JDK (usually that means OpenJDK 11) is used for both
+builds.

 Sometimes this works (but we're not sure why):